ASERG-STELA/shu-development-process/deployment-delivery/level-5/level-5-delivery-guidelines.md

 As you can probably guess, the backbone of a good CI pipeline/workflow is good version control management.
 Version control is also supplemented with other checks like automated code quality tests, and syntax style review tools.
 In Git (which you should be familiar with at this level), a CI pipeline can be implimented using an **Action**.
 I will demonstrate how to implement a Github Action later in the document.

 CI is a valuable and well-established practice in modern, high performance software engineering organizations, therefore it is a good practice to learn, before you go out into the working world (reference [3]).
+You can set up a CI pipeline in Github using Github Actions.
+We have provided guidance for this, which can be seen [here]().

 ## 3.3.
 Continuous Delivery and Deployment